autowarefoundation/autoware.universe/simulator/simple_planning_simulator/README.md

 ##### ACTUATION_CMD model

 The simple_planning_simulator usually operates by receiving Control commands, but when the `ACTUATION_CMD` model is selected, it receives Actuation commands instead of Control commands.
 This model can simulate the motion using the vehicle command that is actually sent to the real vehicle.
+Therefore, when this model is selected, the `raw_vehicle_cmd_converter` is also launched.

 The parameters used in the ACTUATION_CMD are as follows.